Tips for visiting Essen Spiel (2025)

 There is a Lidl supermarket in Essen Train station that is VERY good value, worth a trip.

-4 – Form an Essen Spiel plan
+8 – Form an Essen Spiel plan

 The details of games on the show and floor plans are made available a long time in advance.
 You can start to form a plan for the games you want to play very early if you want.

-I, however, quite liked zig-zagging each hall one at a time until I came across something interesting or spot an empty table.
+I, however, quite liked zig-zagging each hall one at a time until I came across something interesting or spotted an empty table.
 It worked quite well and I got a lot of gaming done which also meant I didn’t miss anything.

 Essen Spiel Hall 3